gerald-scharitzer/cryptographic-transition.net/src/jekyll/index.md

 - __Authenticity__: We know who we communicate with.
 - __Integrity__: What we received is what we sent each other.
 - __Non-Repudiation__: We know who sent what.

+Maintaining that trust requires quantum-safe cryptography.

+For cryptographic hash functions and symmetric cryptography you need sufficient hash and key sizes.

+For asymmetric cryptography you need post-quantum cryptography like lattice- or hash-based algorithms.

+For higher security you need hybrid cryptography, which uses both classic and post-quantum cryptography to gain the greater protection of both.